antonimalinowski/nasm_x86_assembly/README.md

 This repo documents my progress in learning NASM x86 assembly language.
 Leisure time activity.

+"Hello World" in nasm assembly:\
+nasm -felf64 hello.asm && ld -o hello hello.o && ./hello

+OR if you already have 'hello' executable simply do:\
+./hello

 To get (and run) the executable of files ending with .s do the following:\
 nasm -f elf -o file.o file.s\
 ld -m [elf_i386] file file.o\